open-contracting/standard/standard/docs/en/getting_started/publication_patterns.md

 **☆ ☆ Provide machine-readable data**

->Providing data about your contracting processes in CSV files or other structured formats makes it easier for others to analyse.
+>Providing data about your contracting processes in CSV files or other structured formats makes it easier for others to analyze.
 >
 >*If you jump straight to 3 ☆ publication, you can generate flattened CSV versions of your data using the OCDS flatten tool.*